 We have studied a range of different fiction and non-fiction texts and have started to sequence our sentences to create our own narratives.
 We have been working really hard on our hand writing and remembering our capital letters, finger spaces and full stops just like real authors.
 Finally, we have learnt lots of drama techniques such as freeze frames to support our writing.

-We also studied The Tempest by William Shakespeare.
-We used drama to act out character motives, emotions and feelings.
-We then created our own spells, artwork and diary entries.
+Last year, Year 4 studied The Tempest by William Shakespeare.
+They used drama to act out character motives, emotions and feelings.
+They then created their own spells, artwork and diary entries.

 Year 5 study a variety of texts in English including Macbeth, Roald Dahl, Varmints, Just So stories and The Journey.
 We have used a range of drama, story telling, performance poetry, debates and artwork to inspire our writing this year.